Q: How do I know I’m a good writer?

 Some writers encrust great ideas in so much turgid prose that you need to spend 20 minutes chipping it away before you can begin to see the dim outlines of the argument.
 Yet those writers get published.
 Others write clear, breezy, amusing prose that’s utterly devoid of ideas.
 They get published too.

 I’m not naming names—God knows, someone could mine this blog for plenty of examples of less-than-stellar prose.
-But I will be using some published passages in my upcoming master class on revision.
-(You can get a taste of it in a free webinar on June 21st.)

 A good writer ships

-So if you find yourself making a distinction between yourself and “real” writers (and we both know when you say “real” you mean “published”)—stop.
+But if you find yourself making a distinction between yourself and “real” writers (and we both know when you say “real” you mean “published”)—stop.
 Just stop.

 You know what the difference is between you and the “real” writers?
 They shipped.
 They shoved their work out of the nest.
 They shared it, opened themselves up for criticism, yes.
 And also for praise.
 Undoubtedly, they deserved some of each—most of us do.